mcknightlabs/rtmup/_posts/goal/2018-01-29-galapagos.md

 * Snorkeled at Isabela in the morning.
 Saw an octopus, Green Sea Turtle, and a baby sea lion nursing.
 * Took the ferry back to Santa Cruz in the afternoon
-* Ate dinner at Isla Grill.
-I got the Choripan and substituted veggies for fries.

 <div class="small-frame">
 	<figure>